AdvancedPhotonSource/cohere/docs/source/define_alg_seq.rst

 Execution formula
 =================
 | The "config_rec" file defines parameters used during reconstruction process.
-| The execution flow is defined by algorithm_sequence parameter and triggers.
+| The execution sequence is determined by algorithm_sequence parameter, triggers, and sub-triggers.
-| Algorithm_sequence defines the algorithms used in iterations.
-Algorithm is defined for each iteration.
+| Algorithm sequence defines which projection algorithm is executed in each iteration.
+Cohere supports the following projection algorithms: ER (error reduction), HIO (hybrid input-output), SF (solvent flipping), and RAAR (relaxed averaged alternating reflectors).
+The algorithms are described in this publication: https://pubs.aip.org/aip/rsi/article/78/1/011301/349838/Invited-Article-A-unified-evaluation-of-iterative.
 | Triggers define iterations at which the corresponding triggered operations are active.
 | The triggered operations use applicable parameters that are grouped by the corresponding trigger.
-| If the trigger is not defined then the corresponding operation is not active during the execution.
-| Trigger can be defined as a single trigger or a list of sub-triggers.
+| Sub-trigger is a trigger applied for part of iterations, associated with the projection algorithm.
-| The trigger and algorithm sequence are explained in the sections below.
+| The trigger, sub-trigger, and algorithm sequence are explained in the sections below.

 Trigger
 =======
+| Triggers are defined in config_req, for example: shrink_wrap_trigger = [10, 5].
+Refer to :ref:`config_rec` for documentation on all available triggers.
-| Trigger concludes at which iteration to apply the associated action.
+| Trigger defines at which iteration to apply the associated trigger action.
 Trigger is defined as a list and can be configured for a single iteration, or multiple iterations.
 | examples:
 | [3] trigger at iteration 3
 | [20, 5] trigger starts at iteration 20, repeats every 5 iteration for the rest of run.